davidkhala/fabric-common/README.md

 - channelEventHub.disconnect status sync
 - is private data automatic sync on new peer, with peer amount over max peer count.
 # Fabric weakness
-- chaos in discoveryRequest.interests: https://gerrit.hyperledger.org/r/#/c/28446/
 - keystore object un-promisify: https://gerrit.hyperledger.org/r/#/c/24749/
 - endpoint ping: https://gerrit.hyperledger.org/r/#/c/28115/
 - fabric RSA key support
-- `instantiate policy` is not `endorsemnet policy`, it is used during chaincode packaging/install determining who is able to instantiate/upgrade chaincode, it is partially supported in nodejs with chaincode package binary(byte[]) as input. quoted from Dave Enyeart:
+- `instantiate policy` is not `endorsemnet policy`, it is used during chaincode packaging/install determining who is able to instantiate/upgrade chaincode, it is partially supported in nodejs with chaincode package binary(byte[]) as input.

+ *Customizing instantiate policy is not supported in fabric-sdk-node 1.x but in 2.x new chaincode lifecycle*

+ quoted from Dave Enyeart:

     "They are different, instantiate policy gets packaged with a chaincode and specifies who can instantiate the chaincode, see the doc starting at: https://hyperledger-fabric.readthedocs.io/en/latest/chaincode4noah.html#packaging"
 - new Feature required: GetPrivateStateByRangeWithPagination: https://jira.hyperledger.org/browse/FAB-11732
-- learn mocha-fabric-common rewire
-- aync or not: CryptoSuite importKey
+- async or not: CryptoSuite importKey